NPP versus physician visit

 Bill Dacey, CPC, MBA, MHA, is principal in the Dacey Group, a consulting firm dedicated to coding, billing, documentation, and compliance concerns.
 Dacey is a PMCC-certified instructor and has been active in physician training for more than 20 years.
 He can be reached at firstname.lastname@example.org or email@example.com.

-This question originally appeared in the October 2010 issue of Physicians Practice.
+This article originally appeared in the October 2010 issue of Physicians Practice.